DrAlexLiu/OctoPrint-PiNozCam/README.md

 - **Failure Consider Time (s):** Implement a time buffer to focus on recent failures, ignoring older detections that may no longer be relevant.
 This dynamic consideration helps in adapting to the current state of the print.
 - **CPU Speed Control:** Offers options for running the CPU at half or full speed.
 Half speed is recommended in warmer conditions without adequate cooling to prevent overheating.
 Full speed is optimal with enforced cooling.

-For notifications, enter your Telegram bot token and chat ID.
+For notifications, enter your [Telegram bot token and chat ID](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a)
+.

 Initially, stick with the default settings and adjust them gradually to fine-tune performance.

 ## Final Step: Start Printing